 - Mini Jackpots – Some slots even come with a mini jackpot where the largest amount you can win is generally about £10 as they have a really high payout rate

-Information about what bet requirements you have to satisfy in order to access certain jackpots can be found on the information page of any progressive jackpot slot.
+Information about what bet requirements you have to satisfy in order to access certain jackpots isn’t secret.
+It can be found on the information page of any progressive jackpot slot.

-There are also slot games which come with a single progressive jackpot which is unlocked during the base game.
+There are also slot games which come with a single progressive jackpot.
+It’s often unlocked during the base game.
 These jackpots can be easy to miss as many slots have them, but rarely make mention of them.

-However, these slots allow you to win potentially big money, and won’t require you to place a max bet in order to be in with a chance of winning the jackpot, since their payout rates are designed to be so low.
+However, these slots allow you to win potentially big money.
+They won’t require you to place a max bet in order to be in with a chance of winning, either.
+That’s because their payout rates are designed to be low.

 Are Progressive Jackpot Slots Worth Playing For?

-By hosting a larger jackpot, the slot developer reasonably has to make it harder to win, and therefore employs more risk on the player’s end.
-After all, it’s this increased challenge and risk which gives progressive jackpot games their excitement in the first place.
+By hosting a larger jackpot, the slot developer reasonably has to make it harder to win.
+Therefore, they employ more risk on the player’s end.
+After all, it’s this increased challenge and risk which gives these games their excitement in the first place.

-Of course, you can always play for the lower end jackpots and wager much less, but you’ll still often have to accept that the higher variance of the slot will mean that your wins will still be more irregular than other standard slot games.
+Of course, you can always play for the lower end jackpots and wager much less.
+However, you’ll still often have to accept the effects of the higher variance of the slot.
+It means that your wins will still be more irregular than other standard slot games.